Ceasar/Encyclopedia/src/Ambiguity.rst

 of possible meaning, including a run in a panthose, a run in baseball, a jog, to run, a stretch of consecutive events, etc.

+Ambiguity is the ability of a sign to express more than one interpretation.

 .. contents::
    :depth: 2